misumisumi/nixos-k8s-config/README.md

 # What is this ?

 This project to create a High-Available kubernetes on-premise cluster with Infurastracture as Code (IaC) in your home.
-Reproducibility, portability, and recoverability are important.
+Emphasis is placed on reproducibility, portability, and recoverability.

 ## Motivation

-Inspired by [nixos-ha-cluster](https://github.com/justinas/nixos-ha-kubernetes), we began to build.
+Inspired by [nixos-ha-cluster](https://github.com/justinas/nixos-ha-kubernetes), I began to build.
 NixOS enables declarative node management and HA k8s cluster building.
-The differences between his project and the others are as follows
+The differences between his project and this.

 - Response to [Flakes](https://nixos.wiki/wiki/Flakes)
 - Light weight nodes by LXC/LXD